lidian63/ScatterBridge/README.md

 # ScatterBridge
 A detailed implementation and introduction of the ScatterBridge.

-The code will be made publicly available upon acceptance.
+Related resources will be made publicly available upon acceptance.